 HOW DO YOU RELIEVE THE ITCH?

-Before you consider home remedies, note that there’s little evidence they work—and some natural products can actually cause irritation.
+For kids with moderate to severe eczema, a new medication, dupilumab, was recently approved by the FDA for kids as young as age six (it’s also in clinical trials to age six months).
+“It can be a life-saver,” says Glashofer.
+“I have seen impressive results in patients [whose conditions] are not controlled by other means.
+The medicine is injectable and well-tolerated.”
+You might be tempted to try holistic remedies, but there’s little evidence they work—and some natural products can actually cause irritation.
 “I’m skeptical about natural and homeopathic remedies,” cautions Kirkorian.
 “These products aren’t regulated by the FDA, and many natural substances, such as olive oil, can be quite irritating.”
 Though the jury’s still out, virgin or cold-pressed coconut oil is the one substance that’s okay to try, adds Kirkorian.

 WHAT ELSE CAN YOU DO?

-Though eczema is a recurring condition, you can still manage symptoms with a healthy skin care regimen.
-Most importantly, if you’re struggling to control his symptoms, make sure to follow up with his pediatrician or dermatologist, says Kirkorian.
+Though eczema is a recurring condition, you can manage symptoms with a healthy skin care regimen.
+If you’re struggling to control your child’s symptoms, make sure to follow up with your child’s pediatrician or dermatologist, says Kirkorian.
 “We have tips we can share and medications to use as needed to improve your child’s quality of life.”